chuxuan909/PythonBuild/README.md

 # PythonBuild
-There are thing projects or scripts developed by python
+There are some projects or scripts developed by python